palanipsb/Git-Commands/git_basics.md

 ## Branching Commands
     We shoud never commit to the main branch
-    HEAD - All the changes we made will go to the HEAD poiter that poiting to a branch
+    HEAD - All the changes we made will go to the HEAD poiter that poiting to a branch Fork - We can fork other's branch and do changes, so it will be ou copy and it wont affect other's branch and not allowed also. upstream - we add remote other's git URL to our local, which is upstream URL. pullrequest

 ```sh